djhmateer/hugo-quickstart/content/posts/3 belgian blonde - leffe clone.md

 It comes with yeast.

-This is the first time I've made beer from 'raw' ingrediants.
+This is the first time I've made beer from 'raw' ingredients.

+It is the All Grain Mash brewing

 And it is costing virtually the same so far.

 So what came in the pack: